tulna07/farmstead/README.md

 ## Introduction

-A webpage layout built with HTML5, CSS3, Bootstrap 4 and vanilla Javascript.
+A webpage layout built with HTML5, CSS3, Bootstrap 4 and vanilla JavaScript.

 ## Tasks